-1. Give short answers to these questions.
+- 1. Give short answers to these questions.

 - a.
 In a graveyard

 - b.
 The children

 - c.
 The teacher in the story called Variety Entertainment

 - d.
 The places that the train passes

 - e.
-A polo mallet and ball
+Tommy and Annika

 - f.
 A night in June

 - g.
 Five

 - h.
-Gilgit-Baltistan
+We have no time to stand and stare

 - 2. Give complete answers to these questions from your textbook.

 - a.
 Ali was a student in Class 4 (Mr Khan's class).
 During the Variety Entertainment, Ali performed a magic show in which he made his dog, Smokey, disappear.

 - b.
-The Shandur polo festival is held in Shandur.
-Teams from Chitral and Gilgit compete every year.
+He bought them in South America.
+They were much too big for Pippi.

 - c.
 Mr Joe Gargery is Pip's sister's husband.
 He is a blacksmith.